-The average length of service with Port Stephens Council across all employees is 9.25 years with the median of 6.17 years' service.
+The average length of service with Port Stephens Council across all employees is 8.34 years with a median of 5.23 years' service.

 Ratio of Population to Staffing Levels

 Using statistical information,, Port Stephens Council Community Profile and the Australian Bureau of Statistics, we can see that our ratio of population to staffing levels began to decrease in 2005 when we had one full time staff member for every 144 residents.
 Our continual program of service reviews which commenced in 2011 has seen this ratio increase and is currently 149.74 residents to one staff member.
 We predict this ratio will continue to increase over time as we continue to improve and refine the way we deliver services to the community.